benjystanton/benjystanton.github.io/_posts/2019-02-08-weeknotes-series-02-episode-05.md

 ## Making plans for Service Design in Government

 I’m [speaking at service design in government](https://govservicedesign.net/2019/sessions/index.php?session=102) next month with [Kieran](https://mobile.twitter.com/kieran_forde).
-We’re making headway with out talk outline and slides.
+We’re making headway with our talk outline and slides.

 I finally sorted my flight and hotel arrangements too.
 Although thanks to the quirks of our self service portal I’m still not 100% sure if my conference ticket is paid for.